Zinabuf/GCIM/README.md

 6 ID_6 ID_6  0  0  1 -9
 ~~~

-DummyData.fam:  This is is a file associated with the PLINK binary format file which contains the following columns in order.
+**DummyData.fam:**  This is a file associated with the PLINK binary format file, which contains the following columns in order.
 The example dataset has 1,000 SNPs.
 Note that the file has no column headings.
 This follows the PLINK .bim file format
 chromosome code
 SNP ID
 position of centimorgans